2015 Mina crowd crush: Disaster

 Nationalities of victims of the 2015 Mina stampede by number of deceased.

 According to a statement by the Saudi civil defence directorate, the crush occurred Thursday 24 September 2015 at 09:00 Mecca time (06:00 UTC) at the junction between street 204 and 223 as pilgrims were en route to the Jamaraat Bridge.
 The Saudi Interior Ministry stated that the crush began when two large groups of pilgrims intersected from different directions onto the same street.
 The area was not identified previously as dangerous.
 The junction lay between two pilgrim camp sites.
 The International Business Times reported that the governor of Mecca Province and Saudi Arabia's director of the main Hajj committee, Prince Khalid bin Faisal Al Saud, blamed the crush outside the holy city on "some pilgrims with African nationalities"; prompting condemnation from several African government officials.

 In a press conference held the day of the incident, spokesman of the Ministry of Interior Mansour Al-Turki attempted to address the incident.
-He said that an investigation was ongoing, that the exact causes for crowding that resulted in the deadly stampede on Mina Street 204 are yet to be ascertained.
+He said that an investigation was ongoing, that the exact causes for crowding that resulted in the deadly crush on Mina Street 204 are yet to be ascertained.
 He explained that "Street number 204 is a road leading from the camps to the Jamarat Bridge.
 What happened was that a group of pilgrims on buses were allowed to descend onto the pathways that lead to the Jamarat Bridge at a time that wasn’t allocated to them," Al Arabiya News Channel's correspondent in Mina, Saad Al-Matrafi said.
 "As they neared the area, they converged with an existing group of people who were already in the area, which pushed the area to over capacity."

 One day after the Mina crush disaster, Saudi media publicized a statement by the Grand Mufti of Saudi Arabia, Abdul-Aziz ibn Abdullah Al ash-Sheikh, exonerating Crown Prince Muhammad bin Nayef (known as "MBN") from responsibility for the disaster, as his title of Minister of the Interior holds him accountable for safety issues at the Mecca shrine.
 The Grand Mufti's statement, which characterized the incident as "beyond human control", "inevitable", and attributable to "fate", immunized MBN against possible domestic criticism.